 "Fair Harvard", as far as almae matres go, is actually quite good.
 Here are a few others for comparison:

 Notre Dame, our Mother tender, strong, and true, proudly in the heavens, gleams thy gold and blue.
 Glory’s mantle cloaks thee; golden is thy fame and our hearts forever praise thee Notre Dame.

 MSU, we love thy shadows When twilight silence falls, glushing deep and softly paling o’er ivy covered halls; beneath the pines we'll gather to give our faith so true, sing our love for Alma Mater and thy praises, MSU.
-When from these scenes we wander and twilight shadows fade, our mem’ry still will linger where light and shadows played; in the evening oft we’ll gather and pledge our faith anew, sing our love for Alma Mater and thy praise, MSU.

 I wish I were making these up, but five out of six of them are real, official, almae matres from real schools.
 (One is a Tom Lehrer parody, just to break up the monotony.)
 Compare Fair Harvard (the first and fourth verses):